FibromyalgiaFibromyositis; Fibrositis; Myofascial pain syndrome

-Patients must have realistic expectations about the long-term outlook of their condition, and their own individual abilities.
-It is important to understand that fibromyalgia can be managed, and patients can live a full life.
-The following tips may be helpful when starting a treatment program for fibromyalgia:
+People must have realistic expectations about the long-term outlook of their condition, and their own abilities.
+It is important to understand that fibromyalgia can be managed, and people can live a full life with the disorder.

 - The goal of therapy is to relieve symptoms, not cure them.